SkylineCommunications/dataminer-docs-connectors/connector/doc/Cisco_CBR-8.md

 ### Video Streams

-This page contains the **MPEG** tables, which stores basic information on all video streams.
+This page contains the **MPEG** tables, which store basic information on all video streams.